-Grading Procedures
+Paper Submission and Grading Procedures

-The paper will be reviewed by the appointed Empirical Paper Committee.
+Empirical papers will be accepted for submission at any time during the academic year.
+The paper must be submitted via email to the members of the Empirical Paper Committee.
 It will be evaluated based on the substantive knowledge reflected in the paper, the application of relevant theory, the use of appropriate data and research methods, the clarity of communication, and its innovative contribution to the field.
-Each committee member will receive a copy of the paper for the purpose of conducting an independent evaluation, and will grade the paper as a "Pass" or "No-Pass."
+Each committee member will receive a copy of the paper for the purpose of conducting an independent evaluation, and will grade the paper as a "Pass," "Revise-and-Resubmit," or "No-Pass."

 Once independent assessment is completed, the Chair of the Empirical Paper Committee will prepare a decision letter, submitted to the Ph.D.
 Director as well as to the student, which includes an assessment of the paper's strengths and limitations and the committee's grading decision.
-Ordinarily, grading of the empirical paper will be completed and students notified of their results within approximately three weeks of the paper's submission.
+Ordinarily, grading of the empirical paper will be completed and students notified of their results within approximately four weeks of the paper's submission.

-Receipt of a 'No-Pass'
+Receipt of a 'Revise-and-Resubmit' or 'No-Pass'